arfc/d3ploy/README.md

 - **demand_eq**:  The demand equation for the driving commodity, using `t` as the dependent variable.
 - **calc_method**: This is the method used to predict the supply and demand.
 - **buffer_type**: This is a mapstringstring defining each commodity and the type of supply/capacity buffer for it.
-For percentage, the user should input `perc`, for a absolute value, the user should input `float`.
+For percentage, the user should input `rel`, for a absolute value, the user should input `abs`.
 The default is percentage.

 #### Differing Inputs
 DemandDrivenDeploymentInst: